-For those who do obtain professional treatment, they might be prescribed a benzodiazepine medication to help with symptoms.
 Benzodiazepines are habit-forming medications that when abused, can lead to the development of a substance use disorder.
 Those who are prescribed benzodiazepines can find themselves abusing them, as can those who seek benzodiazepines in an effort to self-medicate or use recreationally.

 What Are Benzodiazepines?

 Benzodiazepines, often called “benzos”, are a class of medications that produce sedative effects.
 Common benzodiazepines include Xanax, Ativan, and Valium, all of which are primarily used for the treatment of anxiety disorders ranging from phobias and panic disorder to generalized anxiety and obsessive-compulsive disorder (OCD).
 When used as directed, benzodiazepines are highly effective in helping to calm the symptoms associated with these anxiety disorders and can also be used to help treat issues such as seizures and sleep problems.
-However, when benzodiazepines are abused, they can lead to an entire slew of physical and psychological problems that might require professional attention to treat.
+However, when benzodiazepines are abused, they can lead to an entire slew of physical and psychological problems that might require a professional benzodiazepine rehab to treat.

 Dangers of Benzodiazepine Addiction